jan-eten-tp/lipu-sona-pi-toki-pona/content/en/nimi/ijo.md

 ---
 sp: 󱤌
-definition: thing, phenomenon, object, matter, something; being, entity, someone
+definition: thing, phenomenon, object, matter, something; being, entity
 ---
 <!-- everything and everyone is ijo. it's the most generic term possible. ijo is essentially like a placeholder where more specific words would normally go. "ijo li ijo e ijo" means "something did something to something".